MuriithiEric/PowerHacks-2025-Hack-Guide/README.md

 Power Hacks 2025 is your chance to turn ideas into real solutions that shape a safer future for our communities.

-Whether you’re a coder, designer, creative, or social impact champion — **your ideas matter**.
+Whether you’re a coder, designer, creative, or social-impact champion — **your ideas matter**.

 ### **Join us.
 Build safe.
 Build bold.
 Let’s hack for justice. ✊🏿💡**